pratieklndubey/Ledger/README.md

 !
 Gold and Silver prices are for Delhi, India, you can change it to any other place in the respective python files.<br/>
 !
 Stock prices are for NSE (Nifty) only.<br/>
-!
-Don't use the code for any commercial purpose.

-Ideas which have not been implemented yet:<br/>
-        1. Notifications to remind for same transactions every month/year.
-(Partially done, but don't use it.)<br/>

 Account lists